 A Novel About the History of Philosophy

-A page-turning novel that is also an exploration of the great philosophical concepts of Western thought, Sophie's World has fired the imagination of readers all over the world, having been translated into forty-five languages and with over twenty million copies in print.
+A page-turning novel that is also an exploration of the great philosophical concepts of Western thought, Sophie's World has fired the imagination of readers all over the world, with more than twenty million copies in print.

 In The News

 “First, think a beginner's guide to philosophy . . .
 Next, imagine a fantasy novel--something like a modern-day version of Through the Looking Glass.
 Meld these disparate genres, and what do you get?
 Well, what you get is an improbable international bestseller . . .
 [A] tour de force.” —Time

 “This book contains a novel mantra for those days when the world gets in your face.” —Entertainment Weekly

 “A simply wonderful, irresistible book...a cross between Bertrand Russell's History of Western Philosophy and Alice in Wonderland.” —Daily Telegraph

 “Sophie's World is sheer delight.
 How I wish I'd had it during my college freshman survey of philosophy!” —Madeleine L'Engle